jaredririe/backendology/finished/top-software-books.md

 One oddity to be aware of is that chapter 1 of this book gives the impression that it's beginner-focused; the author includes detailed analogies to help explain variables, for example.
 A few chapters later, though, you cover techniques used in functional programming.
 My recommendation is to skim through the early sections and then slow down as it quickly becomes a challenging read.
 The author applies rigor to a language that would never be described as rigorous.

 The third edition of this book came out recently with thorough updates; all the code has been updated to ES6, helping the content feel more like the "Modern JavaScript" programmers are likely to encounter in the wild.
-The runnable coding snippets in the online version were very helpful in interacting with the content.
+The runnable code snippets in the online version were very helpful in interacting with the content.

 ### 7. [Go In Practice](https://www.amazon.com/gp/product/1633430073/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1633430073&linkCode=as2&tag=jaredririeblo-20&linkId=52b8b21a37be43441f712179120814d0)